top of page

 Senior year approached, and we were met with a similar challenge to the beginning of our search.
 A lack of information.
 As well as a new fear, what if these schools weren't legit?
 What if it was just an elaborate scheme to steal thousands of dollars from my family and I would arrive in Europe to find out the university didn't even exist?
 We couldn't afford another trip to Europe, so we had to get it right.

-Just as we began to give up once more, my mom came across a website, Beyond the States.
-It was a new small business started by social worker and university student coach, Jennifer Viemont, who also sought an alternative to student debt for her kids.
-She had become an expert at European universities which taught in English and offered degrees recognized in the US.
-Not only through internet research but by going to universities across Europe to get first-hand experience at each school.
+Just as we began to give up once more, my mom came across a new online service.
+It was a new small business started by a university student coach who also sought an alternative to student debt for her kids.
+She had comprehensively researched universities across Europe which taught in English and offered degrees recognized in the US.

 This felt like a godsend.
-But of course, with every online purchase, what if it's a scam?
-My mom researched Beyond the States through and through.
-It was a new business and there weren't many people that had used the service yet, but we figured it was worth a shot.
+It was a new business and there weren't many people that had used the service yet, so although we were a bit skeptical we figured it was worth a shot.

-Feeling a bit lost in all the options, my mom suggested we get the "Best Fit List" from Jennifer.
-Knowing that the price of the consulting would be made up for in the cheap tuition of whichever university I ended up choosing, we thought it was worth the investment.
+Feeling a bit lost in all the options, my mom suggested we invest in some one-on-one consulting with the founder.
+Knowing that the price of the consulting would be made up for in the cheap tuition of whichever university I ended up choosing

-With this list, my options multiplied!
-Anglo American University jumped to the top of my choices, even above Freiburg.
+With this list, Anglo American University jumped to the top of my choices, even above Freiburg.
 AAU was an affordable option located in Prague, Czech Republic.
-Jennifer had visited AAU and assured us that she loved both Prague and the university.
+The founder had visited AAU and assured us that she loved both Prague and the university.

 Applying